-In an extended period from September 2019 to March 2021 we have witnessed a surplus of containers being imported versus those exported causing at times sever congestion at empty container parks contracted to shipping lines.
+In an extended period from September 2019 to March 2021 we witnessed a surplus of containers being imported versus those exported causing, at times, severe congestion at empty container parks contracted to shipping lines.
 In normal operating conditions, shipping lines would be proactive in commissioning 'sweeper vessels' to evacuate surplus empty containers for repositioning back to suppliers, primarily across Asia.
 Limited opportunities for this action existed in 2020 with tight windows at stevedores utilised by shipping lines to discharge large volumes of imports and to service our export market recovering from drought and bushfires and finally having produce after much needed rain.

-4.2.
+5.2.
 Logistics complexity in de-hiring containers

-The congestion at empty container parks forced transport operators to store containers at their own premises and complete multiple lifts to access containers within stacks with no recompense from shipping lines.
-Rubbing salt into the wounds, rather than offering blanket extension to detention free periods, most shipping lines continued to issue detention penalties with the importer, transport operator, freight forwarder and / or customs broker having to demonstrate evidence of the inability to de-hire to seek a refund with assessment completed by shipping lines on a 'case-by-case' basis.
+The congestion at empty container parks forced transport operators to store containers at their own premises and complete multiple lifts to access containers within stacks with no recompense from foreign owned shipping lines.
+Rather than offering blanket extensions to detention free periods, most shipping lines continued to issue detention penalties with the importer, transport operator, freight forwarder and / or customs broker having to demonstrate evidence of the inability to de-hire to seek a refund with assessment completed by shipping lines on a 'case-by-case' basis.
 The charging of container detention in these circumstances is a totally unacceptable measure, only increasing the workload for industry to maintain data supporting the need for relief and then shipping line staff having to validate the claims.

-During this period, transport operators have also reported a growing number of issues in respect to the way shipping lines are managing empty container movements, with a surge of 're-direction' notices (where the shipping line instructs a transport operator to return a container to a certain empty container park, then changes the direction to a different empty container park).
-Again, without any level of compensation provided by shipping lines, the issue has reached a crisis point where Australian transport operators have now applied an industry-wide broad surcharge to recover costs of related inefficiencies (futile truck trips, more truck kms travelled, extra handling costs, etc.)
+During this period, transport operators also reported a growing number of issues in respect to the way shipping lines are managing empty container movements, with a surge of 're-direction' notices (where the shipping line instructs a transport operator to return a container to a certain empty container park, then changes the direction to a different empty container park).
+Again, without any level of compensation provided by shipping lines, the issue reached a crisis point where Australian transport operators applied an industry-wide broad surcharge to recover costs of related inefficiencies (futile truck trips, more truck kms travelled, extra handling costs, etc.)

-4.3.
+5.3.
 Unfair penalty imposition